w3f/polkadot-wiki/docs/learn-scams.md

 responsibility to make sure that you understand where you are sending your funds to, crypto is a decentralized space and your only recourse if a mistake is made is by appealing to the council (who usually will not get involved in matters of mistaken transfers).

-### Keep your personal data secure

-One should _never_, share their secret key with anyone, nor any other personal data that is associated with you.
-It's recommended to store your information safe on paper or on a hardware wallet.
-Never enter your seed or mnemonic phrase on a website.

-### Essential rules:

-1. Never, ever, ever share your seed phrase or account password.
-2. Do not trust anyone online.
-It is trivial for them to lie, change identities.
-3. If you are scammed, there is likely nothing that can be done to recover your funds.
-If a scammer gets a hold of your seed phrase, they can transfer all of your funds to their account in seconds.
-   It is better to be safe than to risk all of DOT and KSM.
-4. If it sounds too good to be true, it probably is.
-People, especially celebrities, do not give away crypto for free.
-Even if they wanted to, they could just ask for your address as opposed to having you send them tokens.
-5. Scams are absolutely rife in this space.
-It is easy and cheap to set a scam up, and hard to shut one down.
-Therefore, the onus is on the user to be as diligent as possible in avoiding them.